Hong Kong Autonomy Act: Chinese response

 The day following the signing, China promised retaliation if the US implemented the Act.
 The Chinese foreign ministry referred to the law as "a mistake", said that it amounted to "gross interference in China's internal affairs" and that the US was violating international law and basic norms of international relations.

+On 30 October 2020, the government of Hong Kong submitted a dispute to the World Trade Organization regarding the "Made In China" label requirement, stating that the requirement was in violation of WTO rules because Hong Kong and China are different members of the WTO.
+On 21 December 2022, the WTO ruled in favor of Hong Kong and against the United States.
+On 26 January 2023, the United States appealed the WTO ruling.